 The glucose from the carbs is what your body uses for fuel.

-When you reduce the amount of glucose you're feeding yourself your body has to look for an alternate source of fuel to keep you energized.
+When you reduce the amount of glucose you're feeding yourself your body has to look for an alternative source of fuel to keep you energized.

 That's why we increase the grams of fats we're eating.
 Fat is another source of fuel we can eat and use.